Bookclubbers without boundaries in Nelson, New Zealand

 “I would agree with the description in reviews of His Bloody Project being a crime story, but struggle with it being called a thriller.
 There are unanswered questions that put the reader in the position of having to make their own judgements on the events surrounding the crime, but there is no real tension that puts the writing into ‘thriller’ territory.
 The novel has a gentle pace which seems fitting and appropriate to the location and era.

-“As well as being a damn good read, His Bloody Project provokes questions regarding the justice system that are as applicable today as they were in the Scottish Highlands in 1869.” – Suzy
+“The devastating events challenge the prejudices of the local Scottish community and, as well as being a damn good read, His Bloody Project provokes questions regarding the justice system that are as applicable today as they were in the Scottish Highlands in 1869.” – Suzy

 —–